 Betting on tennis can be a fun, exciting and potentially rewarding activity.
-However, you need to bet with caution and be risk aware to be able to enjoy it properly.
+However, you need to bet with caution and be risk-aware.

 This is a shame because it’s bad for the sport since there is a lot of money that could be injected from betting companies into tournaments in the form of sponsorships.
 The struggle is finding a good format for this to be done without tainting the sport or inviting match-fixing and player harassment.